apache/nuttx/Documentation/platforms/arm/stm32f1/boards/cloudctrl/index.rst

 CloudController
 ===============

-This README discusses issues unique to NuttX configurations for the CloudController development board featuring the STMicro STM32F107VCT MCU.
+This page discusses issues unique to NuttX configurations for the CloudController development board featuring the STMicro STM32F107VCT MCU.

 Features of the CloudController board include: